Photo by Ylanite Koppens on Pexels

 Who do I write for?

-I do not write for media outlets who peddle conspiracy theories.
-I write for those who appreciate different perspectives, untangle complexities in issues and strive to be right rather than first.
+In my decade-long writing career, I have written for institutions, journalistic media outlets, and communications agencies specializing in science storytelling.
+My words have appeared in magazines, newspapers, books, and podcast scripts.
+I do not write for media outlets that peddle conspiracy theories or hatred among people.
+I write for those who appreciate different perspectives, are interested in helping their audience untangle complex issues and strive to be accurate and factual rather than first.

 What I enjoy writing?